haosheng00/SC1015-Mini-Project/README.md

 ## Machine Learning Models
 - 3 models used, namely Decision Tree, Random Forest and Logistic Regression
 - Adjusted 2 major hyper-parameters for Random Forest, depth and estimators, to raise the classifiction accuracy of the model
-- A comparison was made between the extracted dataframe and a cleaned full dataset with back elimination to evaluate the fit of the models.
-The extracted dataframe seems to be a better fit, with also higher accuracy.
+- Logistic Regression was done twice in order to make a comparison between extracted dataframe and a dataframe with all predictor variables with back elimination

 ## Conclusion
-- Random Forest returns the highest accuracy among the 3 models used
+- Random Forest with adjusted hyper-parameters returns the highest accuracy (93%) among the 3 models used, hence it is the best model
--
+- Extracted dataframe from data-driven insights is a better model fit (higher R-squared value) compared to dataframe with all predictor variables for Logistic Regression
+- Identified signficant predictor variables using p-value from Logistic Regression
+- Correlation between predictor variables can be low among each other but can be significant to the presence of heart disease

 ## Learning Points
 - GitHub Collaboration